 However, one could argue that the availability of the accelerated death benefit rider’s proceeds might mean being able to avoid a viatical settlement.
 This type of settlement ultimately yields a lower total amount of benefit for the insured.

 In a viatical settlement, a portion, usually a state percentage, of the death benefit is paid immediately, but there is no residual amount.

-If you carry life insurance through your employer or union, you’ll want to check with your benefits administrator to see if this rider is made available through the insurance company they use.
+For those who receive insurance benefits through an employer or union, you may want to check with your benefits administrator to see if the accelerated death benefit rider is available through the insurance company they use.